French Left Vows total Break With Macron Policies - UrduPoint

 "I've never wanted to talk to you about politics," he told his almost nine million Instagram followers.

-"But I think firmly opposing an extremist ideology that preaches hate and discrimination goes beyond any kind of political positioning," he added, in a post that garnered almost 900,000 likes within a few hours.
+"But I think firmly opposing an extremist ideology that preaches hate and discrimination goes beyond any kind of political positioning," he said.
+The post garnered almost 900,000 likes within a few hours.

 - 'Profoundly wrong' -